 - If you are electing the Survivor Option, acceptable legible evidence of your survivor's date of birth - Request for Estimate of Disability Retirement Benefits (VRS-6C) - If you are not eligible for a full Social Security retirement benefit, documentation that you have applied for Social Security Disability Insurance (SSDI) benefits, such as a copy of the Receipt of Application, decision letter or online confirmation - If you are applying for work-related disability retirement, copy of the letter from the Virginia Workers' Compensation Commission approving your claim or copy of your workers' compensation award letter as well as an accident report, if applicable - Request for the Health Insurance Credit (VRS-45) if VRS will not be deducting retiree health insurance premiums from your monthly benefit.
 If VRS will be deducting premiums, you do not need to apply for it; VRS will apply the credit automatically to your benefit payment.
-If you are an employee of a school division or a political subdivision, contact your human resource office about retiree health insurance your employer may offer.
+Contact your human resource office about retiree health insurance your employer may offer.
 Some employers have arranged with VRS to deduct retiree health insurance premiums from the monthly benefit.
 For more information, see "After You Retire on Disability" on the next page.